Do I need a music producer? And what does a music producer do anyway?

 Depending on what the client needs, a good music producer is like ‘Music-Making Polyfilla’ covering the artist’s skills and knowledge gaps, and contributing to things like:

-commenting and guiding on musical ideas, helping with arrangements and overseeing the project to achieve the artist’s goal
+commenting and guiding on musical ideas, helping with arrangements, drawing out the best performance and overseeing the project to achieve the artist’s goal

 A music collaborator not a director!